Budget, procurement and financial information

 Processes ensure accountability

-The work of finance officials at the St. Johns River Water Management District each day is to ensure accountability to Florida’s taxpayers.
+The St. Johns River Water Management District strives to ensure accountability to Florida’s taxpayers.

 The District believes it is the ethical and fiduciary responsibility of each employee involved in the procurement process to protect the integrity of the process.
 Certified staff acquire goods and services to support District initiatives, using procedures of integrity and fairness, which also encourage diversity and are consistent with applicable laws, policies and procedures.

-To fund its work, the District collects property taxes and fees and receives grants and appropriations from the state and federal governments.
-Various state and federal laws govern the way the District spends money and finance officials follow generally accepted accounting principals.
+To fund its work, the District collects property taxes and fees, and receives grants and appropriations from the state and federal governments.
+Various state and federal laws govern the way the District spends money and the District follows generally accepted accounting principals.